Rantau Prapat

-Rantauprapat is a city in North Sumatra province of Indonesia and it is the seat (capital) of Labuhan Batu Regency.
-Rantauprapat is also a name of village within the district of Rantau Utara (North Rantau).
+Rantauprapat is a large town (formerly a city) in North Sumatra province of Indonesia and it is the seat (capital) of Labuhan Batu Regency.
+Rantauprapat is also a name of a village within the district of Rantau Utara (North Rantau).
 It consists of 3 main roads.
-A number of citizens move to larger cities like Medan in search for more job opportunities and/or universities.
-A large river named the Bilah River (a tributary of the Barumun River) runs through the town, which had 140,778 inhabitants at the 2010 Census, 170,462 at the 2020 Census, and 180,540 according to the official estimates as at mid 2024.
+A number of citizens have moved to larger centres like Medan in search of more job opportunities and/or universities.
+A large river named the Bilah River (a tributary of the Barumun River) runs through the town, which had 140,778 inhabitants at the 2010 Census, 170,462 at the 2020 Census, and 183,094 according to the official estimates as at mid 2025.

 Administration

 Rantauprapat was formerly an independent city situated within but administratively separate from Labuhan Batu Regency, but in 2003 its status of administrative city was erased as it did not fulfill the requirements for that status, and it was merged into the Regency, within which it now comprises two districts (North Rantau and South Rantau).
 These two districts (kecamatan) are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, and the mid 2024 official estimates.